sourcegraph/handbook/content/engineering/distribution/recurring_processes.md

 These meetings are recorded (posted automatically to the #distributioneers Slack channel) so that anyone whose timezone does not permit can participate after the fact.

-### Weekly updates

-#### Wednesday Slack update

-Wed, before EOD (local time): distribution members are expected to post an update in Slack communicating:

-1. What you have worked on since your last update
-2. What you are working on now
-3. Anything you feel uneasy about, think is at risk of not being completed, etc.

-**Example:**

-> **Update:**
->
-> * Helped $CUSTOMER with search scaling questions.
-> * Made some progress on updating the regression test suite, more work to do.
-> * Opened a PR for that nasty bug (https://github.com/sourcegraph/sourcegraph/pull/9330)
-> * https://github.com/sourcegraph/sourcegraph/pull/9331 turned out much harder than I thought, it may slip this release
-> * I am now focused on https://github.com/sourcegraph/sourcegraph/issues/10419

-The goal of this update is to ensure we're discussing things as a team, asking for help when appropriate, reflecting on our progress, and giving others the opportunity to provide help and guidance.

-#### Friday GitHub update
+### Friday GitHub update

-Fri, before EOD (local time): distribution members are expected to post an update with the following to [our monthly tracking issue](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+label%3Ateam%2Fdistribution+label%3Atracking+Distribution):
+Before EOD (local time) on Fridays distribution members are expected to post an update with the following to [our monthly tracking issue](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+label%3Ateam%2Fdistribution+label%3Atracking+Distribution):

 - What you've worked on **this week**
 - What you plan to focus on **next week**